WICG/webpackage/explainers/signed-exchange-subresource-subtitution-explainer.md

 the hash of the signed headers (which themselves include a hash of the content).

-To prevent a tracker from conveying a user ID in their choice of which subresources to prefetch, the inner resource has to preload the same subresources that the aggregator prefetches.
+To prevent a tracker from conveying a user ID in their choice of which subresources to prefetch, the inner resource also has to preload the same subresources that the aggregator prefetches.
-And the inner response of the main resource signed exchange (article.html.sxg) has a preload header and an allowed-alt-sxg header:
+This means that the inner response of the main resource signed exchange (article.html.sxg) has a preload header and an allowed-alt-sxg header:

 ```
 Link: <https://cdn.publisher.example/lib.js>;